ActiveVisionLab/Awesome-LLM-3D/contributing.md

 To add, remove, or change things on this repository please submit a pull request.
 Please follow the existing format to add new terms.

+The date needs to reflect the first time the paper was posted online.
+Please follow the existing format to add new terms, and only the first affiliation is required.

 Thank you for your suggestions!

 ## Updating your PR